-Who knew that when I published a $50 meal plan to ALDI last year, it would be one of the most popular posts on the blog?!
+Who knew that when I published a $50 ALDI meal plan, it would be one of the most popular posts on the blog?!

-My goal is to help you eat real food on a budget, so back by popular demand, let’s make another one week ALDI meal plan!
+My goal is to help you eat real food on a budget, so, back by popular demand, let’s make another one-week list of Aldi recipes!

 - Recipes that are quick to make, and all of them can be made in under an hour.

-- Easy from scratch staples to help cut costs, like no-knead artisan bread and hoagie rolls.
-Feel free to sub store-bought if you prefer.
+- Easy from-scratch staples to help cut costs, like no-knead artisan bread and hoagie rolls.
+Feel free to substitute store-bought breads if you prefer.

-- Oils, vinegar, acids, spices and pantry staples like baking powder are not included. these are things you likely already have in your pantry, and if you don’t have what the recipe calls for, you can easily swap it out with something you do have.
+- Olive oil, vinegar, acids, spices, and pantry staples like baking powder are not included.
+These are things you likely already have in your pantry, and if you don’t have what the recipe calls for, you can easily swap it out with something you do have.

 - Precautions for food allergies.
-Two members of my family have sensitives to gluten, but we’re able to bypass those with gluten-free pastas and einkorn flour (which is a traditional wheat that’s easier to digest – more on einkorn here.)
-ALDI has a fantastic gluten-free line of foods, and if you’re diary free you’re used to subbing anyway.
-With a few tweaks, I think this ALDI meal plan would work in most food allergy families too.
+Two members of my family have sensitivities to gluten, but we’re able to bypass those with gluten-free pasta and einkorn flour (which is traditional wheat that’s easier to digest – more on einkorn here).

-This meal plan doesn’t include breakfast or lunches because in my experience, the majority of families have personal preferences on what they eat for breakfast and lunch.
+This Aldi food plan doesn’t include breakfast or lunch because, in my experience, most families have personal preferences on what they eat for those meals.

 - Every meal on this menu is something I have personally made for my family.
 Every single meal covers dinner for the four of us AND enough for at least one leftover lunch (usually two).

-- Use the “Bonus Meal Ideas” section at the bottom to create your own breakfast and lunch menu.
+- Use the “Bonus Aldi Food Ideas” section at the bottom to create your own breakfast and lunch menu.
 Those are just some ideas to get started, but they’re there to help you use the ingredients you’re already buying!

 - If you still don’t think this is enough food to cover breakfast AND lunches, buy a bag of apples and a container of oatmeal.
-Make apple cinnamon oatmeal for breakfast and you’ll keep your bill under $63. 🙂
+Make apple cinnamon oatmeal for breakfast, and you’ll keep your bill under $80. 🙂

-Prices for this meal plan were taken from an ALDI location outside of Atlanta just before publishing.
-The prices in your area may be different!!
+Prices for these Aldi dinner ideas were taken from an Aldi location outside of Atlanta just before publishing.
+The total cost in your area may be different!!
 I highly suggest…

-- Shopping from your pantry first and substituting with as many things possible to keep your shopping list as short as possible.
+- Shopping from your pantry first and substituting with as many things as possible where necessary to keep your shopping list as short as possible.

-- Using your price book to find the rock bottom prices in your area.
+- Use your price book to find the rock-bottom prices in your area.

-- Whole Chicken: The majority of our meat this week comes from two whole chickens.
-I included a recipe to cook in the slow cooker, but you can also roast in the oven or use your Instant Pot.
-Make sure to cook chicken stock with the bones!
+- Make sure to make chicken stock with the bones!
 You need it later in the week for African Sweet Potato & Peanut Soup.

 - Italian Sausage Links: You will use sausage links in Italian Sausage, Peppers, and Onions on Hoagie Rolls.
 Yum!

 - Milk: You need milk to make some of your side dishes this week.
 The total amount comes just under half a gallon.
-You can stick with that or buy a whole gallon if your family loves homemade cinnamon granola for breakfast.
+You can stick with that or buy a whole gallon if your family loves Homemade Cinnamon Granola with milk for breakfast.

 - Butter: The Light and Fluffy Sweet Potato Biscuits NEED butter!
-It really makes those flakey layers stand out.
-Plus you’ll need it for your Hidden Veggie Mac & Cheese and Steamed Carrots.
+It really makes those flaky layers stand out.
+Plus, you’ll need it for your Hidden Veggie Mac & Cheese and Steamed Carrots.

 - Eggs: Since eggs come in a dozen, you’ll have some extras.
-Use them for breakfasts or boiled eggs for lunch on the go.
+Use them for breakfast or Hard Boiled Eggs for lunch on the go.

 - Cheddar Cheese: Cheese is typically cheaper (but not always!) when you buy it in a block and shred it yourself.
 Feel free to go the block route or buy already shredded.